 Ingredients

-- 2 cups of boiling water with adjustments as needed see recipe notes
+- 2 cups of boiling water with adjustments if needed see recipe notes

 Instructions

-- Heat a pot over medium heat and add a drizzle of olive oil.
-Add the vermicelli noodles and stir occasionally until they turn deep golden brown.
-Be cautious not to let them turn black or burn.
-Refer to the picture for the desired color.
+- Heat a medium pot over medium heat and add a drizzle of olive oil.
+Add the angel hair pasta and stir until it turns a golden brown color.
+Be careful not to burn it — it should not turn black.2 nests Angel Hair Pasta (approx. 1/2 cup), Olive Oil

 Video